soedinglab/metaeuk/README.md

-      reduceredundancy  	Cluster metaeuk calls which share an exon and select representative unitesetstofasta  	Create a fasta output from optimal exon sets (and a TSV map between headers and internal identifiers) groupstoacc     	Create a TSV output from representative to calls
+      reduceredundancy  	Cluster metaeuk calls which share an exon and select representative unitesetstofasta  	Create a fasta output from optimal exon sets (and a TSV map between headers and internal identifiers) groupstoacc     	Create a TSV output from representative to calls taxtocontig     	Assign taxonomic labels to MetaEuk predictions and contigs by majority voting

 ### Important parameters: